Ngahoang2005/FeCAM/README.md

 # FeCAM [![Paper](https://img.shields.io/badge/arXiv-2210.07207-brightgreen)](https://arxiv.org/abs/2309.14062)

-# FeCAM Implementation using pre-trained models is now available in [PILOT](https://github.com/sun-hailong/LAMDA-PILOT).

 ## Code for NeurIPS 2023 paper - FeCAM: Exploiting the Heterogeneity of Class Distributions in Exemplar-Free Continual Learning

 ### This work studies Class-Incremental Learning (CIL) in both normal supervised settings using sufficient training samples (we call it Many-Shot CIL - MSCIL) as well as in few-shot settings using only 5 samples per class for all new classes added after the first step (Few-Shot CIL - FSCIL).
 We also study the CIL settings using pretrained ViTs.